Quantum Codes from Group Codes: Introduction

 \section{Introduction}

-Group ring codes were first introduced by Berman \cite{B67a, B67b}, with the initial focus on abelian and semisimple abelian codes.
-Significant advancements in this area were made in subsequent works \cite{HH03, HH09, M69, M70}.
-Hurley \cite{H06} discovered an isomorphism between a group ring and a matrix ring, which simplified the encoding of group ring codes.
-This paper primarily utilizes this matrix representation of group codes in our study.
-More recently, group ring codes following this matrix approach have been explored by Dougherty et al. \cite{DGTT18, D23, DKSU23}.
-In \cite{BW20}, it was shown that group codes over fields are asymptotically good in any characteristic.
-Additionally, the family of group codes has been used to construct new linear codes through group ring codes \cite{JLLX10}.
-3pt Quantum error-correcting codes (QECCs) are vital for preserving quantum information from the detrimental effects of decoherence and quantum noise, making them crucial in both quantum computing and quantum communication.
-While quantum computers hold the potential to solve certain problems much faster than their classical counterparts, they are highly susceptible to errors caused by environmental interactions.
-Addressing these errors is a major challenge, and QECCs have become a key strategy for protecting quantum information in both computational and communications contexts.
-The concept of QECCs was initially introduced in foundational works such as \cite{CS96, Sh95, St96}.
-The Calderbank-Shor-Steane (CSS) framework \cite{CRSS98} has provided a cornerstone for much of the subsequent research in the field.
-Techniques for constructing non-binary quantum codes have been further investigated in works like \cite{AKS07, AK01, KKKS06}.
+Group codes were introduced by Berman \cite{B67a, B67b}, with an initial focus on abelian and semisimple abelian codes.
+Significant theoretical advances were established in subsequent works \cite{BDS09, HHH18, HH03, HH09, M69, M70, W06}.
+In particular, Hurley \cite{H06} constructed an explicit isomorphism between a group ring and a matrix ring, which simplifies the encoding and analysis of group codes.
+This matrix representation is the main algebraic tool used in our study.
+More recently, group codes employing this matrix approach have been explored by Dougherty et al.\ \cite{D23, DGTT18, DKSU23} and by Yu and Zhu \cite{YZ23, YZ24}.
+Borello and Willems \cite{BW20} proved that group codes over finite fields are asymptotically good in every characteristic.
+Borello's lecture notes \cite{Bor21} provide an overview of the algebraic structure of group codes and their connections with classical linear codes.
+Related work by Borello and Jamous \cite{BJ18} examines the automorphism groups of binary linear codes, while group codes have also proven useful for constructing good linear codes \cite{H24, JLLX10}.